artemkv/journey3/journey3-website/src/doc/gdpr_example.md

-_This is our recommendation for the minimial policy.
+_This is our recommendation for the minimal policy.
 Please make your own judgement when writing the privacy policy for your app._

-# Example of the Ablsolute Minimum Privacy Policy
+# Example of the Absolute Minimum Privacy Policy

 ## Privacy Policy